mike99mac/minimy-mike99mac/README.md

 connection.
 Devices with decent connectivity should use remote for both.

 You will also be asked for operating environment.
-Currently the options are (p) for piOS, (l) for Ubuntu or (m) for the Mycroft MarkII running the Pantacor build.
+Currently the options are (p) for piOS, (l) for Ubuntu or (m) for the Mycroft MarkII.

 During configuration you will be asked to provide one or more words to act as wake words.
 You will enter them separated by commas with no punctuation.
 For example,